ACC-Style/NCDRLogin/_posts/2021-02-17-TwoFactionSetup.markdown

 </div>
 <div class="m-x_auto max-w_30 p-y_5 p-b_4">
 <div class="reading-reading-typography">
-<h1>Adding and Extra Layer of Securtiy</h1>
+<h1>Adding and Extra Layer of Security</h1>
-<p class="font_1">This area of the college stores sensitive information and requires to have hieghtened security.
-Two-factor authentication adds an extra layer of security to your account by asking for a verifation code when you sign in.</p>
+<p class="font_1">This area of the college stores sensitive information and requires heightened security.
+Two-factor authentication adds an extra layer of protection to your account by asking for a verification code when you sign in.</p>
 </div>
 </div>
 <div class="flex align-stretch m-x_5:lg p-b_5">